Joe Carpenter (rugby union): International career

-Carpenter was selected for England U16 in April 2017, playing in a 41-22 win over Wales.
+In April 2017 Carpenter was selected for England U16, playing in a 41–22 win over Wales.
 He was then named in an England U17 training squad in February 2018, although he did not ultimately feature for the side.

 In April 2019 Carpenter was named as part of England's squad for the U18 Six Nations festival, starting against Wales.
 He was then named as part of the England U20 elite player squad for 2021, although he did not feature for the side.

+In June 2024 Carpenter was called up to the senior England squad for their tour of New Zealand although did not make an appearance.
+Later that year in November 2024 he started for England A in a victory over Australia A.

+Carpenter was called up for England's training squad ahead of their game against France XV as part of their preparations for the 2025 mid-year rugby union internationals.
+He started at full-back for England XV in their non-capped international and was named man of the match.
+He was then named as part of England's squad for their tour of Argentina and the United States.

+On 19 July 2025, Carpenter made his senior England debut, winning 40-5 against USA at Audi Field in Washington D.C.